daattali/beautiful-jekyll/_posts/2019-03-03-What-is-Software-Requirements.md

 ## What Makes a Good Requirements?

-A can make a long list of word like ☑ Accountable, ☑ Understandable, ☑ Attainable, ☑ Modifiable, ☑ Testable, ☑ Traceable, ☑ Measurable, ☑ Feasible, ☑ Allocable, ☑ Concise, ☑ Consistent, ☑ Complete, ☑ Correct, ☑ Feasible, ☑ Design Independent, ☑ Necessary, ☑ Organized, ☑ Unambiguous, ☑ Prioritized, and so on.
+A can make a long list of word like:
+☑ Accountable, ☑ Understandable, ☑ Attainable, ☑ Modifiable, ☑ Testable, ☑ Traceable, ☑ Measurable, ☑ Feasible, ☑ Allocable, ☑ Concise, ☑ Consistent, ☑ Complete, ☑ Correct, ☑ Feasible, ☑ Design Independent, ☑ Necessary, ☑ Organized, ☑ Unambiguous, ☑ Prioritized, and so on.

 But we will use SMART formula like setting goal.